Jealousy can be challenging to handle because it is a complex emotion, and it can wreak havoc on your relationships.

 What is Jealousy

 Jealousy is a feeling of anger, doubt, fear, concern, or sorrow caused by the belief that someone you love may love someone else.
-The feeling of envy may go as far as feelings of insecurity, inferiority, inadequacy, and any other negative emotion.
+The feeling of envy may go as far as insecurity, inferiority, inadequacy, and any other negative emotion.

 In fact, ‘jealousy’ would be closer to possessiveness or protecting what you perceive as yours rather than being genuine love.